ctoicqtao/mcp-veo3-azure-blob/README.md

-# MCP Veo 3 Video Generation Server
+# MCP Veo 3 Video Generation Server with Azure Blob Storage

-A Model Context Protocol (MCP) server that provides video generation capabilities using Google's Veo 3 API through the Gemini API.
-Generate high-quality videos from text prompts or images with realistic motion and audio.
+A Model Context Protocol (MCP) server that provides video generation capabilities using Google's Veo 3 API through the Gemini API, with automatic upload to Azure Blob Storage.
+Generate high-quality videos from text prompts or images with realistic motion and audio, and store them securely in the cloud.

 ## Features